 Coastal and marine tourism is a vital part of a country’s economy.
 This goal measures participation in sustainable tourism to coastal regions.

-The countries with the lowest scores have unsafe or unappealing conditions owing to poverty, political turmoil, war or other volatile conditions and scores will likely be depressed until those fundamental conditions improve.
+In general, the countries with the lowest scores have unsafe or unappealing conditions owing to poverty, political turmoil, war or other volatile conditions and their scores will likely be depressed until those fundamental conditions improve.
 Once these conditions are resolved, improvements to Tourism and Recreation can occur rapidly.
 In Sri Lanka, 2009 marked the end of a 25 year civil war, and since then the proportion of people employed in tourism has more than doubled.